dengking/machine-learning/docs/Programming/TensorFlow/Implementation/TensorFlow-white-paper/whitepaper2015.md

 The TensorFlow interface and a reference implementation have been open sourced under an Apache 2.0 license, and the system is available for download at www.tensorflow.org.
 The system includes detailed documentation, a number of tutorials, and a number of examples demonstrating how to use the system for a variety of different machine learning tasks.
 The examples include models for classifying hand-written digits from the MNIST dataset (the “hello world” of machine learning algorithms) [32], classifying images from the CIFAR-10 dataset [30], doing language modeling using a recurrent LSTM [22] network, training word embedding vectors [35] and more.

+The system includes front-ends for specifying TensorFlow computations in Python and C++, and we expect other front-ends to be added over time in response to the desires of both internal Google users and the broader open-source community.

 ## 7 Common Programming Idioms